Aleksandra-Danilova/sql_tasks/info_about_pk_and_child_tables/README.md

 ## Testing

-If there are no child tables, then the corresponding message is displayed.
+If there are no child tables or primary keys, then the corresponding message is displayed.

 There are totally 64 tables in my current scheme
 (